MojanneO/BIMA/README.md

 ### Command Line Execution

-You can run the script from the command line by providing two directory paths as arguments: one for saving the output images and another for locating the input CSV files.
-The CSV directory should contain the preprocessed and synchronized CSV files of all sensors.

-\`\`\`bash
-python process_time_series.py /path/to/output/directory /path/to/csv/directory
-\`\`\`
+You can run the code by running the jupyter cell dedicated to the csv to image conversion procedure; you need to provide 2 paths which are describe below:

-- `/path/to/output/directory`: The directory where the generated images will be saved.
+- base_dir : The directory where the generated images will be saved.
-- `/path/to/csv/directory`: The directory containing the CSV files to be processed.
+- csv_base_dir: The directory containing the CSV files to be processed.

-### Example

-\`\`\`bash
-python process_time_series.py ./output ./data
-\`\`\`

-In this example:

-- `./output` is the directory where the processed images will be saved.
-- `./data` is the directory containing the CSV files.
+Before doing so, you can run the first cell to modify the POINT\_MESS function according to our need

 ### CSV File Format